-Say you have a gorgeous 5-year-old nectarine tree.
+Say you have a gorgeous five year old nectarine tree.
 It has been growing well and flowering but, unfortunately, you get no fruit.
 Since it does not have any obvious diseases or insect pests, why is the nectarine tree not fruiting?
 There are quite a few reasons for a fruitless nectarine tree.
 Read on to find out how to get fruit on nectarine trees.

 Why Won’t My Nectarine Tree Fruit?

 The most obvious starting point is looking at the age of the tree.
-Most stone fruit trees don’t bear fruit until year 2-3 and, in fact, it’s a good idea to remove the fruit if they do to allow the tree to put all its energy into forming solid bearing branches for future crops.
-Since your tree is 5 years of age, this probably isn’t why the nectarine tree isn’t fruiting.
+Most stone fruit trees don’t bear fruit until year two or three and, in fact, it’s a good idea to remove the fruit if they do to allow the tree to put all its energy into forming solid bearing branches for future crops.
+Since your tree is five years of age, this probably isn’t why the nectarine tree isn’t fruiting.

 Another reason for a lack of fruit may be the number of chill hours the tree needs.
-Most nectarine varieties need 600-900 chill hours.
+Most nectarine varieties need 600 to 900 chill hours.
 Depending upon where you live, the tree may not receive enough chilling hours to set fruit.

 Yet another reason for a fruitless nectarine tree may be excessive tree vigor.
 While this doesn’t sound like a bad thing, it certainly can impede fruit production.
 This typically occurs when the tree is getting excessive amounts of nitrogen.
 It may not have anything to do with how you are fertilizing the tree, but if the nectarine is near grass and you fertilize the grass, the roots may be taking up copious quantities of nitrogen resulting in a lush plant with no fruit.

 To resolve the situation, don’t fertilize the lawn within 5 feet (1.5 m.) of the spread of the tree’s canopy.
 You may need to do a soil test on occasion to pinpoint exactly when and how much fertilizer the tree needs.